mbrukman/a-conceptual-overview-of-asyncio/readme.md

 A future is an object meant to represent a computation or process's status and it's result (if any), hence the term future i.e. still to come or not yet happened.

 A future has a few important attributes.
 One is its' state which can be either 'pending', 'cancelled' or 'done'.
 Another is its' result which is set when the state transitions to 'done'.
-To be clear, a Future does not represent the actual computation to be done, like a coroutine does, instead it represents the status of that computation, kind of like a status-light (red, yellow or green) or indicator.
-Finally, a future stores callbacks or functions it should call once it finishes (i.e. the state becomes 'done').
+To be clear, a Future does not represent the actual computation to be done, like a coroutine does, instead it represents the status and result of that computation, kind of like a status-light (red, yellow or green) or indicator.
+Finally, a future stores callbacks or functions it should call once its' state becomes 'done'.

 Here's that same description stated in code: